 There has been an increase in the incidence of kidney disease due to the ageing of the population, increased prevalence of diabetes and hypertension in the population and increased detection methods.
-When kidney disease is chronic, it is often without any symptom.
-Almost 10% of the adult population above the age of 40 years suffer from some impairment of kidney function.
+When kidney disease is chronic, it is often without any symptom till it reaches advanced stage.
+Almost 10% of the adult population above the age of 40 years suffer from some impairment of kidney function if sensitive tests are used

 Types of kidney diseases:

-- Chronic: The most important cause of this is diabetes in the middle aged or elderly population.
-High blood pressure is also an important reason and can add with diabetes to produce a bad outcome.
-Both the above conditions slowely affect the kidney over the years.
-The body can adapt itself till ninety percent of the kidney is damaged and hence patients do not show any symptoms.
+- Chronic: When the kidney function is reduced over a period of more than three months.
+The important causes are high blood pressure, diabetes and ageing.
+After the age of 40, every year there is a reduction in the kidney function at least by 1%.
+Allergic conditions like nephritis, toxins can also slowly affect the kidney over the years.
+The body can adapt itself till almost ninety percent of the kidneys are damaged and hence patients do not show any symptoms.
 Detection is done by laboratory testing of the urine and blood.
 Albumin leak is the earliest parameter warning of kidney damage.
-Subsequently the urea and creatinine rise in the blood indicate the severity of kidney failure.
+Urea and creatinine rise in the blood indicate the severity of kidney failure.
 It is unfortunate that still many patients are detected at this stage and not at the early stage of albumin leak when corrective measures can be taken.
-An important marker of possible kidney damage in a diabetic individual is reduced vision due to retinopathy.
-Another curse of modern development is the excessive intake of drugs such as pain killers, so called tonics and various other unstudied alternate or native medical preparations.
-Over a long period of time, these drugs tend to damage the kidney.
-Needless to say, patients are often asymptomatic and only after a careful laboratory evaluation is the kidney disease detected.
+An important marker of possible vascular and kidney damage in a diabetic individual is reduced vision due to retinopathy.
+Majority of the medicines including drugs in the alternate system like ayurveda, siddha and homeopathy are removed by the kidneys.
+This makes the kidney vulnerable for damage by these medications.
+Patients are often asymptomatic and only after a careful laboratory evaluation is the kidney disease detected.

 - No symptoms till almost 80% of the kidneys are damaged.